SeisSol/Device/README.md

 Currently, there are three implementations available
 * Nvidia's C CUDA
 * AMD's HIP
-* SYCL implemented by Intel's OneAPI and hipSYCL (https://github.com/illuhad/hipSYCL)
+* SYCL implemented by Intel's OneAPI and OpenSYCL (https://github.com/OpenSYCL/OpenSYCL.git)

 ## Setup and Build
 The setup is explained with linux commands; for windows, see the belonging batch reference.